 Commercial Umbrella Insurance For Small Business Owners

 Insurance protects your small business from a variety of liabilities and losses.
-While you already pay for commercial liability, auto and property insurance, learn how umbrella insurance can help your business, too.
+While you already pay for commercial liability, auto and property insurance, umbrella insurance can add an extra layer of protection against catastrophic losses.

 What is Umbrella Insurance?

-Umbrella insurance is a policy that kicks in when you max out the limits of your primary insurance policies.
-It expands your liability and general commercial insurance coverage and may cover incidents your primary insurance doesn't cover.
-Plus, it gives your business a layer of protection that increases your peace of mind if you ever face catastrophic insurance losses.
+Umbrella insurance is a policy that kicks in when you reach the limits of your primary insurance policies.
+It expands liability and general commercial insurance coverage and may cover incidents your primary insurance doesn't, giving your business added financial protection and peace of mind.

 How Does Umbrella Insurance Work?